(Disclosure: Some of the links below may be affiliate links)

 For these people, investing in European ETFs is still an excellent option.
 Using U.S. ETFs is the best way to invest.
 However, it is an optimization over European ETFs.
 There is nothing wrong with investing in European ETFs!

 If you want to be optimal, you must go with U.S. ETFs.
 Now, it could be difficult (or even impossible) to use these ETFs.
 Even for Swiss investors, few brokers let us access them.
 If you do not want to go the extra mile and want to invest in good ETFs with lower effort, European ETFs are great!

 What matters most is investing, not investing optimally!

-As you can see, there are many strong reasons to invest in U.S. ETFs instead of investing in European ETFs!
+As you can see, there are many strong reasons to invest in U.S. ETFs instead of European ETFs!
 These ETFs will let you save a significant amount of money in fees and taxes.

 80% of my portfolio is invested in Vanguard Total World (VT), a U.S. ETF.
 The rest is invested in a Swiss ETF for my home bias portion.
-So, I invest a considerable portion of our money into U.S. ETFs.
+So, I invest a considerable portion of my money into U.S. ETFs.
 This is because I consider these ETFs to be the best available for Swiss investors.